Skip to main content

 Automating Acceleration and Scale-out of Software Systems

-Language-agnostic programming environments hinder automated parallelization and distribution, often forcing developers that deal with large datasets to manually rewrite programs and their components in languages that support these features.
-We have built a series of systems that accelerate, parallelize, distribute, and scale out computations fully automatically — while maintaining key correctness and security guarantees.
-Our systems target widely used environments — e.g., JavaScript, Python, the Shell — and are offered by open-source consortia such as the Linux Foundation.
+Language-agnostic programming environments hinder automated parallelization and distribution, often forcing developers to manually rewrite programs and their components in languages that support these features.
+We have built a series of systems that accelerate, parallelize, distribute, and scale out computations fully automatically—while maintaining key correctness and security guarantees.
+Our systems target widely used environments—e.g., JavaScript, Python, the Shell—and are offered by open-source consortia such as the Linux Foundation.
 Examples: NSDI'23, OSDI'22, EuroSys'21.

 microservices